Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 Learn how to configure:

 * Discovery Agent for Marketplace provisioning /deprovisioning
-* Traceability Agent for reporting traffic to
+* Traceability Agent for reporting traffic to Consumer Insights

 ## Supported use cases